Influenza: History

-It is impossible to know when an influenza virus first infected humans or when the first influenza pandemic occurred.
-The first influenza epidemic may have occurred around 6,000 BC in China, and possible descriptions of influenza exist in Greek writings from the 5th century BC.
+The first influenza epidemic may have occurred around 6000 BC in China, and possible descriptions of influenza exist in Greek writings from the 5th century BC.
 In both 1173–1174 AD and 1387 AD, epidemics occurred across Europe that were named "influenza".
-Whether these epidemics or others were caused by influenza is unclear since there was then no consistent naming pattern for epidemic respiratory diseases, and "influenza" didn't become clearly associated with respiratory disease until centuries later.
+Whether these epidemics or others were caused by influenza is unclear since there was then no consistent naming pattern for epidemic respiratory diseases, and "influenza" did not become clearly associated with respiratory disease until centuries later.
 Influenza may have been brought to the Americas as early as 1493, when an epidemic disease resembling influenza killed most of the population of the Antilles.

-The first convincing record of an influenza pandemic was chronicled in 1510.
+The first convincing record of an influenza pandemic was in 1510.
 It began in East Asia before spreading to North Africa and then Europe.
 Following the pandemic, seasonal influenza occurred, with subsequent pandemics in 1557 and 1580.
 The flu pandemic in 1557 was potentially the first time influenza was connected to miscarriage and death of pregnant women.
-The 1580 flu pandemic originated in Asia during summer, spread to Africa, then Europe, and finally America.
+The 1580 influenza pandemic originated in Asia during summer, spread to Africa, then Europe, and finally America.
 By the end of the 16th century, influenza was beginning to become understood as a specific, recognizable disease with epidemic and endemic forms.
 In 1648, it was discovered that horses also experience influenza.

-Influenza data after 1700 is more accurate, so it is easier to identify flu pandemics after this point, each of which incrementally increased understanding of influenza.
+Influenza data after 1700 is more accurate, so it is easier to identify flu pandemics after this point.
 The first flu pandemic of the 18th century started in 1729 in Russia in spring, spreading worldwide over the course of three years with distinct waves, the later ones being more lethal.
-The second flu pandemic of the 18th century was in 1781–1782, starting in China in autumn.
+Another flu pandemic occurred in 1781–1782, starting in China in autumn.
 From this pandemic, influenza became associated with sudden outbreaks of febrile illness.
 The next flu pandemic was from 1830 to 1833, beginning in China in winter.
 This pandemic had a high attack rate, but the mortality rate was low.

 A minor influenza pandemic occurred from 1847 to 1851 at the same time as the third cholera pandemic and was the first flu pandemic to occur with vital statistics being recorded, so influenza mortality was clearly recorded for the first time.
-Highly pathogenic avian influenza was recognized in 1878 and was soon linked to transmission to humans.
+Fowl plague (now recognised as highly pathogenic avian influenza) was recognized in 1878 and was soon linked to transmission to humans.
 By the time of the 1889 pandemic, which may have been caused by an H2N2 strain, the flu had become an easily recognizable disease.